 Movement Strengthens Your Bones

-This particular benefit of movement is most closely tied to your muscles, if you can excuse the pun.
+This particular benefit of movement is most closely tied (so to speak) to your muscles,

 At birth humans have 270 bones, but many of these fuse together as a child becomes an adult, leaving adults with 206 bones.
 Good trivia you can share at the next party!

 But bones do not just miraculously stay in place like a Halloween skeleton.
 Bones themselves are alive, and a complex structure of ligaments, tendons, and muscles are responsible for holding them together.